-- 1. Is in violation of the attendance policy as outlined in Section VI; - 2.
-Commits a violation of the Conflict of Interest Code as outlined in Section X; - 3.
-Commits a violation of the Code of Conduct as outlined in Section XI; or - 4.
+- 1. Commits a violation of the Conflict of Interest Code as outlined in Section X; - 2.
+Commits a violation of the Code of Conduct as outlined in Section XI; or - 3.
 For just cause, as defined below.

-If a member wishes to call a meeting for the purpose of removal of another member, they must first notify the Chairpersons, at which point, notice must be sent by one of the Chairpersons to both the Collaborative Applicant and Board of the potentially affected CoC, and all GA HMIS Steering Committee members, stating that the proposed removal is the purpose of the meeting, and include the reasons for the proposed removal.
+If a member wishes to call a meeting for the purpose of removal of another member, they must first notify the Chairpersons, at which point, notice must be sent by one of the Chairpersons to both the Collaborative Applicant and Board of the potentially affected CoC, and all GA HMIS Steering Committee members, stating that the proposed removal is the purpose of the meeting and include the reasons for the proposed removal.
 The person recommended for removal and any additional representation desired by the affected CoC shall have the opportunity to speak on his or her behalf prior to a vote of the Steering Committee.
 The Steering Committee may deliberate without the person recommended for removal present, prior to a vote.
 A member or officer may only be removed from the Steering Committee by a 2/3 majority vote of the remaining Steering Committee members.